Pete Snyder: Politics

 Virginia Governor Bob McDonnell appointed Snyder as Chairman of VA Victory 2012, a state Republican Party committee focused on efforts and fundraising in Virginia surrounding the 2012 presidential and congressional elections.

 Pete Snyder was a candidate for lieutenant governor of Virginia from his announcement in November 2012 until conceding to nominee E. W. Jackson at the Republican Party of Virginia's nominating convention in May 2013.

 Snyder was considered a potential candidate for governor in 2017, but he chose not to run and endorsed eventual Republican nominee Ed Gillespie.
 On December 9, 2016, Pete Snyder was named Chairman of Gillespie's campaign.

 During the COVID-19 pandemic, Snyder made false claims about public health measures intended to halt the spread of the virus.

 On January 26, 2021, Snyder announced his candidacy for Governor of Virginia.
 Snyder has refused to state that President Joe Biden legitimately won the 2020 presidential election.
 Snyder lost the Republican nomination to former Carlyle Group co-CEO Glenn Youngkin.

+On June 1, 2026, Snyder was nominated by President Donald Trump to be the U.S. Ambassador to Ecuador.